Norman Lear

-Lear has continued to actively produce television, including the 2017 remake of One Day at a Time and the Netflix revival of Good Times in 2022.

-Lear has received many awards, including five Emmys, the National Medal of Arts, and the Kennedy Center Honors.
-He is a member of the Television Academy Hall of Fame.
-Lear is also known for his political activism and funding of liberal and progressive causes and politicians.
+Lear received many awards, including six Primetime Emmy Awards, two Peabody Awards, the National Medal of Arts in 1999, the Kennedy Center Honors in 2017, and the Golden Globe Carol Burnett Award in 2021.
+He was a member of the Television Academy Hall of Fame.

+Lear was known for his political activism and funding of liberal and progressive causes and politicians.
 In 1980, he founded the advocacy organization People for the American Way to counter the influence of the Christian right in politics, and in the early 2000s, he mounted a tour with a copy of the Declaration of Independence.

-Early life
+Early life and education

-Lear was born in New Haven, Connecticut, the son of Jeanette (née Seicol) and Hyman "Herman" Lear, a traveling salesman.
+Norman Milton Lear was born on July 27, 1922, in New Haven, Connecticut, to Jeanette (née Seicol) and Hyman "Herman" Lear, a traveling salesman.
+Both parents were of Russian-Jewish descent.

 He had a younger sister, Claire Lear Brown (1925–2015).
-Lear grew up in a Jewish household in Connecticut and had a Bar Mitzvah ceremony.
-His mother was originally from Ukraine, while his father's family was from Russia.
+Lear grew up in a Jewish household in Connecticut and had a bar mitzvah ceremony.

-When Lear was nine years old and living with his family in Chelsea, Massachusetts, his father went to prison for selling fake bonds.
-Lear thought of his father as a "rascal" and said that the character of Archie Bunker (whom Lear depicted as white Protestant on the show) was in part inspired by his father, while the character of Edith Bunker was in part inspired by his mother.
-However, Lear has said the moment which inspired his lifetime of advocacy was another event which he experienced at the age of nine, when he first came across infamous anti-semitic Catholic radio priest Father Charles Coughlin while tinkering with his crystal radio set.
-Lear has also said he would hear more of Coughlin's radio sermons over time, and found out that Coughlin would at times find different ways to promote anti-semitism by also targeting people whom Jews considered to be "great heroes," such as US President Franklin Roosevelt.
+When Lear was nine years old, he was living with his family in Chelsea, Massachusetts, his father went to prison for selling fake bonds.
+Lear thought of his father as a "rascal" and said that the character of Archie Bunker (whom Lear depicted as white Protestant on the show) was in part inspired by his father, and the character of Edith Bunker was in part inspired by his mother.
+However, Lear alleged that the moment which inspired his lifetime of advocacy was another event which he experienced at the age of nine, when he first heard antisemitic Catholic radio priest Father Charles Coughlin while tinkering with his crystal radio set.
+After hearing more of Coughlin's radio sermons, Lear said he found Coughlin would promote antisemitism by targeting people whom Jews considered to be "great heroes", such as US President Franklin Roosevelt.

-Lear attended Samuel Tilden High School in Brooklyn, New York, graduated from Weaver High School in Hartford, Connecticut, in 1940 and attended Emerson College in Boston, but dropped out in 1942 to join the United States Army Air Forces.
+Lear attended Samuel J. Tilden High School in Brooklyn, New York, graduated from Weaver High School in Hartford, Connecticut, in 1940 and attended Emerson College in Boston, but dropped out in 1942 to join the United States Army Air Forces.

+Military career

-Lear enlisted in the United States Army in September 1942.
-He served in the Mediterranean theater as a radio operator/gunner on Boeing B-17 Flying Fortress bombers with the 772nd Bomb Squadron, 463rd Bomb Group of the Fifteenth Air Force; he also has talked about bombing Germany in the European theater.
-Lear flew 52 combat missions and was awarded the Air Medal with four oak leaf clusters.
-Lear was discharged from the Army in 1945, and his fellow World War II crew members are featured in the books Crew Umbriago, by Daniel P. Carroll (tail gunner), and 772nd Bomb Squadron: The Men, The Memories, by Turner Publishing and Co.
+Lear enlisted in the United States Army Air Forces in September 1942.
+He served in the Mediterranean theater as a radio operator and gunner on Boeing B-17 Flying Fortress bombers with the 772nd Bomb Squadron, 463rd Bomb Group of the Fifteenth Air Force; in a 2014 interview, he talked about bombing Germany.
+He flew 52 combat missions and received the Air Medal with four oak leaf clusters.
+Lear was discharged from the Army Air Forces in 1945.
+His World War II crew members are featured in the book Crew Umbriago by Daniel P. Carroll.